enableiot/iotkit-agent/README.md

 # iotkit-agent

 Edge agent to abstract cloud connectivity complexities.
-It allows edge developers to focus on writing their experiments and interacting with their I/O parameters.
+It allows edge developers to focus on writing their experiments and interacting with I/O parameters.
 When sending data to the cloud, the message formatting and security is implemented in the agent so only the message payload has to be provided.

 ![Agent Topology](../master/images/agent-topo.png?raw=true)

+## Deployment

+> This portion of the read me is only required for the initial deployment of the `iotkit-agent`.
+In many the SD card provided with your board will already come configured with this agent, in which case you can move on to the Usage portion of this read me.

-## Installation
+### Installation

 In the iotkit-agent directory run:

     npm install

-Also, to assure the agent is running all the time you need to install "forever" globally

-    sudo npm install forever -g

-## Run
+### Configuration

+The `iotkit-agent`, by default, requires only two arguments: IoT Kit username and password.
+You either define these arguments in `start-agent.sh` script, or, define the two environment variables and the `iotkit-agent` will automatically use them:

+    export IOTKIT_AGENT_USR="example-user"
+    export IOTKIT_AGENT_PSW="example-password"

+> Just remember to either source the file where you defined these values or just restart your console to make sure `iotkit-agent` will see these values.

+### Start

-To start the agent service simply edit configuration in the server.sh file and execute it:
+To start the agent service simply execute the `start-agent.sh` file:

-    server.sh
+    ./start-agent.sh

+### Stop

+    ./stop-agent.sh

+## Usage

+Currently the `iotkit-agent` supports the following protocols:

+* MQTT
+* REST
+* UDP

+### Message Format

+When integrating the IoT Kit Agent you only have to provide the metric information, everything else will be provided by the agent before your message is relayed to the cloud.
+Regardless of the protocol used, the `iotkit-agent` expect the inbound message to be in following simple format:

+    { "s": "temp-sensor", "m": "air-temp", "v": 26.7 }

+Where in:

+* s - is the source of this measurement
+* m - is the name of this measurement
+* v - is the value of this measurement

-## Client API usage
+## Protocol-specific API

-Currently the iotkit-agent supports two forms of API: MQTT and REST.
-The specific framework integration can be found in the [IoT Kit Sample repo](https://github.com/enableiot/iotkit-samples), here are some quick ways you can test the agent from command line.
+Many development frameworks have their own implementation of each one of these protocols.
+The following command-line examples should give you an idea how to access `iotkit-agent` API:

-### MQTT
+#### MQTT

 Any development framework supporting MQTT client can use local agent.
-Here is a mosquitto_pub example (tests/mqtt-test.sh):
+Here is a mosquitto_pub example `tests/mqtt-test.sh`:

-    mosquitto_pub -h '127.0.0.1' \
-                  -t 'test-device' \
+    mosquitto_pub -t 'data' \
-                  -m '{"metric": "temp", "value": 26.7}'

-> Note the /test-device portion indicates the data source (i.e. sensor)
+                  -m '{ "s": "temp-sensor", "m": "air-temp", "v": 26.7 }'

+> Note the -t [topic] is required but it can be anything

-### REST (HTTP)
+#### REST (HTTP)

-Most development framework have an integrated web request object.
-Here is a curl example (tests/rest-test.sh):
+Most development framework have an integrated Web Request object.
+Here is a curl example `tests/rest-test.sh`:

-    curl -i -X PUT http://127.0.0.1:8080/test-device \
+    curl -i -X PUT http://127.0.0.1:8080/ \
     	  -H 'Content-Type: application/json' \
-         --data '{"metric": "temp", "value": 26.7}'

-> Note the /test-device portion indicates the data source (i.e. sensor)
+         --data '{ "s": "temp-sensor", "m": "air-temp", "v": 26.7 }'

-### UDP
+#### UDP

-Even if your development framework does not support MQTT client or Web Request patterns, you can still use UDP to send data to the Cloud using basic UDP message.
-Here is a curl example (tests/udp-test.sh):
+Even if your development framework does not support MQTT client or Web Request, you can still use UDP to send data to the Cloud.
+Here is a curl example `tests/udp-test.sh`:

-    echo -n '{ "src": "d1234", "metric": "temp", "value": 26.7}' | \
+    echo -n '{ "s": "temp-sensor", "m": "air-temp", "v": 26.7 }' | \
          nc -4u -w1 'localhost' 41234

-> Note the addition of src data to go around the lack of name-space like topic in MQTT and URL in REST (i.e. sensor)

-## Message

-When integrating the IoT Kit Agent you only have to provide the metric information, everything else will be provided by the agent before your message is relayed to the cloud.
-Here is the basic structure you must submit to the agent:

-    {
-      "metric": "temp",
-      "value": 26.7
-    }

-The "metric" is the dimension of the metric (e.g. temperature, speed, voracity etc.) and the value is the corresponding number to that metric.

-More information about the message format can be found at the [iotkit-samples](https://github.com/enableiot/iotkit-samples/wiki)